 I am Associate Professor of English in the English Department at Cornell University, where I specialize in the production and reception of literary modernism in the United States, with further interests in media studies and African American literature.
 My scholarly writing has focused on the collective and institutional forms of twentieth-century authorship that are obscured by the romanticized figure of the individual artist.
 My book Collecting as Modernist Practice studies the way anthologists, art collectors, and archivists broadly competed over the form of modernism's anticipated institutionalization in American museums and in the academy.
 Collecting as Modernist Practice was awarded the 2013 Modernist Studies Association book prize and was a Choice Outstanding Academic Title.
+I am also co-editor, with Jonathan P. Eburne, of Paris, Capital of the Black Atlantic, and with Stephen Hock co-edited Directed by Allen Smithee.

 Professor Jeremy Braddock